saragracekimball/EclipseLabs/InputOutput/README.md

 ## Part 4 - Your first program

-Write a program which meets the following criteria:
+Write a program called **dorm.py** which meets the following criteria:
 1. ask the user a question like "What dorm do you live in?"
 2. print the name of the dorm to the console along with a message which welcomes them back to campus.

-{%previous%}
+To restart the lab, you can use the reset button in the top right corner (you will lose all progress)